Before You Borrow — Run These Numbers First

 Income-Driven Repayment Plans

-Federal borrowers who cannot afford standard payments have access to income-driven repayment (IDR) plans that cap monthly payments as a percentage of discretionary income.
-After 20โ25 years of qualifying payments, any remaining balance is forgiven (forgiven amounts may be taxable as income under current law).
+If your loan payment after graduation would be more than you can afford on your starting salary, income-driven repayment (IDR) exists specifically for that situation.
+These plans cap your monthly payment as a percentage of your discretionary income, and after 20–25 years of qualifying payments, any remaining balance is forgiven (forgiven amounts may be taxable as income under current law).
+Here's how the main plans work:

 - SAVE Plan: The newest and most generous plan.
 Caps payments at 5% of discretionary income for undergrad loans, 10% for grad.
 Unpaid interest does not capitalize.
 Borrowers with original balances under $12,000 qualify for forgiveness after 10 years of payments.